 An inverter is the heart of a solar power system.
-It takes the DC electricity (produced by the solar panels), and converts it to a more common AC form (like the power that your use in the home).
+It takes the DC – Direct Current – electricity (produced by the solar panels), and converts it to AC – Alternating Current, 240 Volts – form which the appliances in your home need to run.

 How much energy will I produce?

-In southern Australia, a Solar Power system will produce approximately 3.6 kWh of electricity, per kW of Solar Panels installed.
-These figures are averaged across the year, as you will obviously produce more energy in summer, and less in winter.
-This means if you install: 8 x 180Watt Solar panels = 1440Watts of installed Solar Panels (1.44 kW) So you will produce: 1.44 x 3.6 = 5.2 kWh per day
+In Melbourne and much of southern Australia, for example, a Solar Power system will produce approximately 3.6 kWh of energy, per kW of Solar Panels installed.
+These figures are averaged across the year, as you will of course produce more energy in summer, and less in winter.
+This means if you install: 10 x 300 W Solar panels = 3000 W of installed Solar Panels (3 kW).
+So you will produce: 3 x 3.6 = 10.8 kWh per day.

 Most houses in Victoria already have a ‘bi-directional’ smart meter installed at the property which is required for a solar power system installation.
 In other states the situation may be different and EnviroGroup can process the paperwork on your behalf to get this installed if required.